 Laying the foundation for the digital future of Switzerland’s third largest bank

 Raiffeisen and Avaloq have jointly developed Switzerland’s most innovative retail banking platform for the Raiffeisen group of banks.
-Historically, Raiffeisen’s IT and business process architecture was highly fragmented: client master data, current and savings accounts, and credit positions been kept in 246 separate installations of Dialba, as the previous system was known, and processed at each of the individual Raiffeisen banks.
-Twice previously Raiffeisen has tried – unsuccessfully – to move away from the Dialba software before deciding to work with Avaloq.
+Historically, Raiffeisen’s IT and business process architecture was highly fragmented: client master data, current and savings accounts and credit positions were kept in 246 separate installations of Dialba (as the previous system was known) and processed at each of the individual Raiffeisen banks.
+Twice previously Raiffeisen had tried – unsuccessfully – to move away from the Dialba software before deciding to work with Avaloq.

 Raiffeisen Switzerland is a key player in the Swiss banking sector: with the 253 cooperatively structured Raiffeisen banks and their 896 branches, it offers the densest subsidiary network in Switzerland.
 With 3.8 million clients, it is the country’s third-largest banking group and a leader in the retail sector.
 For more than 150 years, the member-owned, cooperatively structured banks have stood for a strong local presence, a high degree of advisory expertise, and products that are tailored to clients’ needs.